-On your new album, Face The Promise, some of the strongest songs are ones with the simple lyrics, like Wreck This Heart and Simplicity.
+On Face The Promise, some of the strongest songs are ones with the simple lyrics, like Wreck This Heart and Simplicity.

 Yeah.
 Simplicity is a nod to my R&B roots.
 I grew up in Ann Arbor.
 I’d listen to this R&B station, WLAC, and I’d hear Wilson Pickett and James Brown.
 I’d go to James Brown concerts.
 That’s purely an energy and soul influence and blues and R&B. I tried to sing like those guys.
 In the case of a song like Ramblin’ Gamblin’ Man, Henley said: “It’s not really all that great a song, but your voice makes it sound like a great song.”